php-telegram-bot/core/README.md

 ### Admin Commands

-Enabling this feature, the admin bot can perform some super user command like:
+Enabling this feature, the admin bot can perform some super user commands like:
 - Send message to all chats */sendtoall*
 - List all the chats started with the bot */chats*
 - Send a message to a channel */sendtochannel* (NEW! see below how to configure it)